PageProofCom/azure-functions-webpack-plugin/README.md

 - Currently the plugin takes no options.
 Just add the plugin to your webpack config file, and everything is handled for you.
 - Your webpack entrypoint (`config.entry`) needs to point to a directory.
 The plugin will take care of creating an actual file as your entrypoint, but it uses the directory as an indication of where your functions live.
+- Your `host.json`, `proxies.json`, and `extensions.csproj` files should live within your project root.
+- Make sure to set the webpack `mode` option (eg. `webpack --mode production`).
+When set to `development` your `local.settings.json` file is also included in the output.
 - The location of your functions are totally up to you.
 But functions are still identified as a directory with a `function.json` file and an `index.js` (or `index.ts` if you're using TypeScript) file.

 Because this is just a plugin, you still have full control over your webpack config file.
 Use Babel, TypeScript, or whatever other crazy loaders and plugins you like.

-### Known issues
+### Known problems

 - Your functions are scanned when the plugin is initialized, so if you're running webpack in watch mode, you will need to remember to restart webpack every time you add a new function.

 ## Example

 The most basic example of this plugin requires little to no effort.
 Simply create a `webpack.config.js` file and add the plugin.
-You will also need to install the plugin, and webpack itself.

 The default webpack configuration assumes a `src/` directory to hold all your code.
 And emits the output to `dist/`.
 If you are happy with these defaults, then this is all your `webpack.config.js` needs to look like;